-A CONSCIOUS JOURNEY TOWARDS A MORE SUSTAINABLE FUTURE
+A CONSCIOUS JOURNEY TOWARDS A MORE RESPONSIBLE FUTURE

 It has always been core to the MUNTHE brand to be conscious and constantly reflect on how we are in the world.
-Being a fashion brand, by nature we are not in a sustainable industry but I believe that by using our brand as a powerful platform and by enacting the very change we want to see in others, we can initiate small changes that will accumulate into bigger ones over time.
+Being a fashion brand, by nature we are not in a sustainable industry but I believe that by using our brand as a powerful platform and we can initiate small changes that will accumulate into bigger ones over time.

-We interpret sustainability holistically and believe that we are on a never-ending journey where we constantly need to explore and evaluate how to best invest in progress.
-We constantly need to take an honest look at all aspects of our production from choosing the best low-impact material to creating the best working conditions for our suppliers and employees.
+We believe that we are on a never-ending journey where we constantly need to explore and evaluate how to best invest in progress.
+We constantly need to take an honest look at all aspects of our production from choosing better materials to creating better working conditions for our suppliers and employees.
 Finally, it is a journey towards unleashing the power and potential of women - an issue that has always been very close to my heart.

-In ultimo 2022 we will publish our first responsibility report.
-Until then you can read more about our 5 sustainability commitments here.
+During 2024 we will publish our first responsibility report.
+Until then you can read more about our 6 sustainability commitments here.
 I hope you will enjoy and be a part of our conscious journey.
+Naja Munthe

 Our initiatives are:

 The truth is that women have never been treated equally in the art world, and today they remain dramatically underrepresented and undervalued in museums, galleries, and auction houses.
-51 per cent of all visual artists today are women.
-But according to the National Museum of Women in the Arts, 78 per cent of the galleries represent more men than women.
+51 percent of all visual artists today are women.
+But according to the National Museum of Women in the Arts, 78 per cent of the galleries represent more men than women. (source).

-At MUNTHE, we find it interesting - and important - to help put focus on female narratives in the Art-scene.
-Both to highlight some of all these talented women, but also to draw attention to the gender imbalance that unfortunately still exists in this industry.
-Each Monday we therefore bring an interview with a female artist.
+At MUNTHE, we find it crucial put a focus on the female narratives in the Art-scene.
+Highlighting the talented women, while drawing attention to the gender imbalance which unfortunately still exists in this industry.
+Each Monday we present an artist with an interview through our Art Monday program.

 We believe that beauty should be a source of confidence and not anxiety.
-MUNTHE want to inspire women to look like the best version and MUNTHE believes that the clothes are for nearly everyone Therefore we feature women of different ages, sizes and ethnicities in our campaigns and in our fashion shows.
+MUNTHE wants to inspire women to look like the best version of themselves, and we believe that clothing should embrace as many people as possible.
+Therefore, we feature women of different ages, sizes and ethnicities in our campaigns and in our fashion shows.

 Every year MUNTHE go wholeheartedly into helping girls who for some reason are either placed in foster care, in an institution or at a place of residence.
 In connection with their confirmation, they receive a gift card worth DKK 900 to one of MUNTHE's stores.
 The distribution will take place through the Danish non-profit aid organization The Child Welfare Day (Børnehjælpsdagen), which is working as a business fund.
 The Child Welfare Day purpose is to strengthen the personal and social competencies of placed children and vulnerable young people in Denmark.
 The aim is to make our young people more resilient and give them a better chance at mastering their own lives.